matyalatte/tuw/docs/Build-on-Linux.md

 The steps are as follows.

 1. Open the Terminal.
-2. Move to `./Simple-Command-Runner/shell_scripts`
+2. Move to `./Simple-Command-Runner/shell_scripts`.
 3. Type `bash build_exe.sh`.
-4. An executable file `SimpleCommandRunner` will be generated in `./Simple-Command-Runner/Release`.
+4. An executable file `SimpleCommandRunner` will be generated in `./Simple-Command-Runner/build/Release`.

-## Debug build

-If you want a debug build, you need to use `Debug` as an argument for shell scripts.
-So, you should type `bash build_wxWidgets.sh Debug` and `bash build_exe.sh Debug` on the terminal.
+5. Type `bash build_exe.sh Debug` if you want a debug build.

 ## Test